"Looks Shit" - Sunderland 25-26 Home Kit Has Awful On-Pitch Back

 This solution looks particularly bad when compared to how other clubs and brands have handled the same issue.
 Other Premier League teams with striped kits, like Brentford, Brighton, and Newcastle, have opted for much cleaner and more integrated solutions, creating a simple box for the numbers that doesn't disrupt the design as jarringly.

 Looking abroad, Atlético Madrid's striped Nike kit shows an even better approach.
-Nike created a red box within the stripes for the number, a solution that respects the primary design while still meeting regulations.
+Nike created a white box within the stripes for the number, a solution that respects the primary design while still meeting regulations.
 Sunderland's version simply looks lazy in comparison.

 While the club's decision to sell the "pure" version to fans is commendable, the on-pitch solution is a major design failure compared to how other brands and clubs have tackled the exact same problem.